Interactive Brokers ReviewOpen an Account

 There are a variety of other TWS tools that are not covered within this review.
 Algo trading, OptionTrader, scanners, trader chat rooms and charting, to name a few, are all available within TWS.
 While TWS is no thinkorswim by TD Ameritrade or TradeStation, the platform is impressive in its own right.

 Mobile trading with Interactive Brokers is a mostly enjoyable experience.
-On the iPhone app, we did not like that there were no technical study options available for charting beyond volume.
-We also did not care for the Ladder trading (BookTrader tool) capabilities, as the screen was simply too small.
-We did, however, greatly appreciate the streaming real-time data, which seems to move quickly.
+On the iPhone app, we did not like the limited technical study options available for charting.
+We did, however, greatly appreciate the streaming real-time data throughout the app alongside the extensive order entry capabilities.

 With highly competitive commission rates, more than 50 different order types, staggering low margin rates, support for every investment imaginable, trading in more than 100 international markets and an adaptive trade platform suitable for any pro, Interactive Brokers has quite the offering for investors who fit into its target mold.